 A Wider Circle

 A Wider Circle is making it easy to play Santa.
-Get some friends together to sponsor a whole family, make a one-time donation to the Holiday Fund, or donate gift cards to stores like Amazon, Target, Walmart, or local grocery stores.
-Donate unwrapped toys or children’s winter clothes to the “North Pole” where families in need can look for gifts (the “North Pole” in Silver Spring needs volunteers too!).
+Get some friends together to sponsor a whole family, make a one-time donation to the Holiday Fund, or purchase gifts to be donated to children in the area.
 Not sure what the kids are into these days?
 A Wider Circle has made an Amazon wish list to help you shop.
 Find all holiday help opportunities on their site.

 Building Bridges Across the River

 Britepaths helps low-income families in Fairfax County not only navigate crisis situations but also work toward a better life.
 They take donations year-round but you can help spread extra cheer by sponsoring a family through their Holiday Program.
-Due to the pandemic, they won’t be able to offer their sponsor a family program but you can still donate to support families around the holidays.
-A donation as little as $25 can buy 2 children’s toy and $100 can support a full family for the holidays.
+Due to the pandemic, they won’t be able to offer their sponsor a family program but you can still donate to support families around the holidays. $50 can buy children’s toys and $100 can support a full family meal for the holidays.